Liwa Zainabiyoun: Shia groups in Pakistan and their influence

-The initial core of Liwa Zainebiyoun constituted of former members and fighters of Tehreek-e-Jafaria Pakistan and Sipah-e-Muhammad Pakistan, former Shia Islamist political party and the ladder being a Shia Islamist armed organisation in Pakistan, both of which were fought against the Anti-Shia sectarian leadership of the banned terrorist groups Sipah-e-Sahaba and Lashkar-e-Jhangvi.
+The initial core of Liwa Zainabiyoun constituted of former members and fighters of Tehreek-e-Jafaria Pakistan (TJP) and its armed wing, Sipah-e-Muhammad Pakistan (SSP), former Shia Islamist political party and the ladder being a Shia Islamist armed militant organization in Pakistan, both of which were fought against the anti-Shia sectarian leadership of the banned terrorist groups Sipah-e-Sahaba and Lashkar-e-Jhangvi.

 Tehreek-e-Jaffaria was a Shia political party, formed in the 1980s after the Iranian Revolution, whereas Sipah-e-Muhammad (which was accused of being TJP's armed wing) was an armed vigilante group and assassin network, formed in the 1990s in response to the rise of sectarian anti-Shia groups in Pakistan (such as Sipah-e-Sahaba and Lashkar-e-Jhangvi).